vasubhrdwj/todo-list/README.md

 Current Goal :
-Add a default tab in projects sidebar,(Not Started) Have one component to create and return a task object(Ongoing) Have one component to display the list(Not started) Taking input should be improved a lot,
+Add a default tab in projects sidebar,(Done)
+Have one component to create and return a task object(Ongoing)
+Have one component to display the list(Not started) Taking input should be improved a lot,
-A default List should be a list of task objects(Note) Ques- Have a list of lists containing objects(individual list for each project)?
+A default List should be a list of task objects(Note)
+Ques- Have a list of lists containing objects(individual list for each project)?
 Seems Viable >_<

+task Manger -
+Whenever adding a task, checks for which project currently on (If not clear, then adds it to the default tab)

 Steps: